 Without question, mobile is a major channel of customer engagement.
 Consumers use their phones to identify their beauty product options, gather reviews from fellow consumers, and eventually make their informed purchases.
 Some mobile beauty apps now function like personal stylists, which brands leverage to capture deeper customer insights and drive purchases.

-But mobile is not the only avenue of approach in beauty marketing.
+But mobile is not the only avenue of approach in beauty and personal care marketing.
 Ninety percent of sales still takes place offline, even though many are preceded by online searches.
 In an omnichannel approach to individual customer engagement, the priority and place of each touchpoint must be assessed in the context of its overall consumer journey.